-Good credit will play an important role in financing your education if you plan on using a Grad PLUS loan prior to completing your education.
+Good credit will play an important role in financing your education if you plan on using a Direct Grad PLUS loan prior to completing your education.
 A credit check is done each time you apply for a Direct Grad PLUS loan.
 Poor credit could diminish your ability to secure a Direct Grad PLUS loan.
-The financial aid office encourages all prospective Grad PLUS loan applicants to order a credit report.
+The financial aid office encourages all prospective Direct Grad PLUS loan applicants to order a credit report.
 You can request a free credit report from three main bureaus at Annualcreditreport.com.

 If something is incorrect now is the time to start the dispute process.

 The Department of Education randomly selects students to verify financial information.
 You will be notified of this on your student aid report (SAR) and the financial aid office will send you an email notification of what needs to be done.
 Verification requires a student to provide a verification worksheet and any other requested information to the financial aid office to verify that the information on the FAFSA is the same as the other forms.
 If something needs to be corrected the financial aid office will notify you by email of the discrepancy.
 If corrections need to be made to the FAFSA, the financial aid office must have the corrected one before any funds can be released.
 If a student cannot complete the verification process within 45 days federal regulations require the loan proceeds be returned to the lender.
 They can be reissued upon satisfactory completion of verification.

 Cost of Attendance Budgets